weewx/weewx/docs/usersguide/weewx-config-file/stdrestful-config.md

 ## [[PWSweather]]

 WeeWX can send your current data to the [PWSweather.com](https://www.pwsweather.com/) service.
-If you wish to do this, set the option enable to true, then set the options **station** and **password** appropriately.
+If you wish to do this, set the option `enable` to `true`, then set the options `station` and `password` appropriately.
 When you are done, it will look something like this:

 ```
 [StdRestful]